glasgowm148/ergonaut-handbook/Ergo/Contributing/Sigmanauts.md

-☑️ Are helping (or want to help) Ergo grow in any meaningful way ☑️ Will participate in Sigmanaut discussions & vote on Sigmanaut proposals ☑️ Will hold yourself to high standards -as a trusted ambassador of Ergo
+☑️ Are helping (or want to help) Ergo grow in any meaningful way ☑️ Will participate in Sigmanaut discussions & vote on Sigmanaut proposals ☑️ As a trusted ambassador of Ergo, will hold yourself to high standards